MSc in African StudiesApply Now

 As a master's student at Edinburgh, you will become an integral part the Centre of African Studies, an inclusive and diverse group of internationally recognized scholars.

 The Centre of African Studies (CAS) is a leading hub for Africanist research and teaching, within the prestigious School of Social and Political Science.
-We are one of the oldest and largest African Studies centers in Europe and we pride ourselves on undertaking a diverse range of cutting-edge interdisciplinary research.
+We are one of the oldest and largest African Studies centres in Europe and we pride ourselves on undertaking a diverse range of cutting-edge interdisciplinary research.

 Come join the Centre of African Studies, now in our fifth decade, and take a fresh look at Africa in the 21st century.